zhongfu/tp/docs/UserGuide.md

 1. Type `add n/Repair aircon d/2` in the command window.

-    This command will add a new job with the name 'Repair aircon' and a duration of two hours.
+    This command will add a new job with the name "Repair aircon" and a duration of two hours.

     <div markdown="block" class="alert alert-info">